EMERGING INSIGHTS AI decision making web 2 with banner - AC - 10 Feb 2026.png

 For at least the last decade, Artificial Intelligence (AI) has increasingly been seen as a possible answer to both how to make public services more efficient and a way to improve decision-making to lead to better outcomes for people needing support.

-Join us on Tuesday 10 February, when we'll hear about examples from across the world of where systems using AI have been built, the safeguards considered and put in place, how these have been working, and what we can learn from these international case studies, including from the United States of America, the UK and Canada.
+We heard about examples from across the world of where systems using AI have been built, the safeguards considered and put in place, how these have been working, and what we can learn from these international case studies, including from the United States of America, the UK and Canada.

 • Professor Emily Putnam-Hornstein, The John A. Tate Distinguished Professor for Children in Need, University of North Carolina and Faculty Co-Director of the Children's Data Network